How to Become a Famous Author

 You must, on your own, without spending any money or hiring an agent, complete the following two steps:

-The people to whom you’ve given a copy of your manuscript must, on their own, loan it to their friends, who in turn come to you and repeat to you the same speech your relatives, friends, and coworkers gave you.
+The people to whom you’ve given a copy of your manuscript must, on their own, loan it to their friends, who in turn come to you and repeat the same speech your relatives, friends, and coworkers gave you.

-Until complete strangers contact you, and with great desperation insist that you "act immediately on your talent or the world will suffer unrecoverably," you are not yet good enough as an author.
+Until complete strangers contact you and, with great desperation, insist that you "act immediately on your talent or the world will suffer unrecoverably," you are not yet good enough as an author.

 The world will not accept you as an author